 So it is, in fact, the happiest place on earth.
 But I had no illusions.
 I’ve never been silly enough to imagine that mixing up my geography would bring me happiness.
 A change of scenery is always good for the soul, but locale by itself doesn’t deliver happiness.
 Happiness emanates from within.
 Somewhere.
 Theoretically.
 Perhaps.

 Beyond the desire for change, when my sons were younger, we had always dreamed of going surfing in Costa Rica.
-My youngest son had turned eighteen in late 2012, so he could finally get a passport without needing consent from both parents (one of whom would never agree to such a thing).
+My youngest son had turned eighteen in late 2012, so he could finally get a passport.
 For Christmas, plane tickets were bought.
 I would go down a month earlier to familiarize myself with the area.

 I hadn’t picked my date of arrival in this country thinking of it’s significance but the day I arrived, March 1st, marked the anniversary of my oldest son’s death.
 Three years prior to that date, he had walked out onto his mother’s front lawn, pointed a shotgun at his head, pulled the trigger, and ended his life.
 His suicide came as a complete shock to everyone.
 The kid had everything going for him: he was intelligent, witty, good-looking, well-liked, socially acceptable, and “happy.”
 Nobody saw it coming and it was devastating.
 Apparently, he was was more tortured than anyone knew or suspected.
 He wasn’t simply a moody teenager; he had serious mental health issues which went unrecognized and, worse, untreated.